Innosphereid/backend-stokreal/tasks/tasks-prd-user-product-usage-tracking.md

   - [x] 2.3 Allow unlimited product creation for Premium users.
   - [ ] 2.4 Add/Update tests in `ProductService.test.ts` for limit enforcement and blocking.
 (Not needed)

-- [ ] 3.0 Provide API endpoint for retrieving current product usage and limit
+- [x] 3.0 Provide API endpoint for retrieving current product usage and limit
-  - [ ] 3.1 Add a new endpoint in `UserController` (or appropriate controller) to return product usage and limit for the authenticated user.
+  - [x] 3.1 Add a new endpoint in `UserController` (or appropriate controller) to return product usage and limit for the authenticated user.
-  - [ ] 3.2 Implement service logic in `TierFeatureService` to fetch usage data.
+  - [x] 3.2 Implement service logic in `TierFeatureService` to fetch usage data.
   - [ ] 3.3 Add/Update tests in `UserController.test.ts` for the new endpoint.
+(Not needed)

 - [ ] 4.0 Migrate historical product usage data to user_tier_features
   - [ ] 4.1 Write a migration or script to count current products per user.